National Rec Sports and Fitness Day

 SKI/SNOWBOARD TRIP INFORMATION:

-Registration & Payment should take place prior to the date of trip by day of registration at Mt.
+Registration & Payment should take place prior to the date of trip but day of registration at Mt.
 La Crosse will be accepted.
+Additional fees may be applied for day of registration.

 Registration Table Dates/Times: